 How do people live in such a city?
 For the well-off, the solution involves deterrence.

 It involves avoiding downtown in favor of the northern suburbs.
 Ironically, this mall came under deadly attack in 2013.

 For foreigners, living in Nairobi often involves the diplomatic quarters around the far-north United Nations Avenue.
 Here's the entrance to The Market, a shopping center in that district.

 Some find respite in the downtown block of greenery that is Jevanjee Gardens.

-There's religion, of course, offering high hopes.
+There's religion, of course.

 And there's getting out of town, like suburbanites everywhere.
 The people in line are ticket agents, each reaching out to workers heading home on commuter trains.

 Kenyatta sits and watches.